 Next to the Styles tab there is the Computed tab, which would look like this for our element in question

 The metrics panel on the top of the tab allows you to examine and edit the current element’s box model parameters found in the computed style.
 For example, as you can see the element has 15px of bottom margin, you can click the number ’15’ modify it to ’30’ and click enter, this will (temporarily) apply 30px of bottom margin to the element, so you can see how it looks.

 Below the metrics panel you can see all styles applied to our element.
 If you place your cursor over one of them, a small magnifying glass will appear to its left, click the glass and you will be directed back to the styles tab, where all active, color related styles will be highlighted in bright yellow.
 In our example, if we click the color one, we will see this

 Let’s say we wanted to change the text color of the section title, as we can see from the panel above, the color is inherited by the body element, which means that we can easily override it by adding

 in our custom CSS box.

 If we want to change the font size, following the same procedure, we can see that the font size is applied to the section title with this style

 in our custom CSS box to make them a bit smaller.

-All styles should be placed in the Custom CSS box under Appearance > CSSIgniter Settings > Custom CSS.
+All styles should be placed in the Custom CSS box under Customize > Additional CSS for modern themes or Appearance > CSSIgniter Settings > Custom CSS for older ones.